joaobiriba/ningjs-presentation/content.md

 </div>

 <!-- NOTES -->
-- Too difficult to create WebVR experiences
+- It's still too difficult to create WebVR experiences
-- Obstacle if doing small prototypes and experiments
+- Huge obstacle if doing small prototypes and experiments
-- Boilerplate needs updating with new versions of WebVR, three.js, and handle cross-browser and cross-platform compatibility
+- Boilerplate needs updating with new versions of WebVR, three.js, and browser quirks
+- Encapsulate all of that into one line...

 ---